The tobacco product landscape continues to evolve to include smoked, smokeless, and electronic products, such as e-cigarettes

 emphasizing the importance of protecting children from a lifetime of nicotine addiction and associated health risks.

-.
 In 2018, more than 3.6 million middle and high school students nationwide said they regularly use e-cigarettes, according to the 2018 National Youth Tobacco Survey.
-From 2017 to 2018, the number of high schoolers who reported vaping increased 78%.
+From 2017 to 2018, the number of high schoolers who reported vaping increased 78 percent.
+Almost half of Massachusetts high school students reported having vaped at least once, according to the 2015 Massachusetts Youth Risk Behavior Survey.